keb101/Image-Classification-Indian-Clothing/README.md

   <img src="images_for_readme/kurta.jpg" width="400">
 </p>

-The women above are wearing both kurtas and dupattas.
+The women above are wearing both kurtas and dupattas but the first is a training image labeled as kurta.
+The second is a test image labeled as a dupatta but predicted to be a kurta.

 <p align="center">